gabinoy16/kg-adventure-game-for-funzies/characters/gatz.md

 This presence isn’t a deliberate display of strength but a natural, instinctive projection of their mastery over themselves and the mountain’s teachings.
 Even without activating their aura, those sensitive to magic feel the cold authority radiating from them—a mix of humility and overwhelming command.

+#### Reflection on the Vanguard’s Identity

+(#vanguard-identity)

 By keeping the shard and markings exploitable while focusing on the aura and magical presence as the ultimate verification, Gatz’s journey as a Vanguard of the Aegis becomes deeply personal and impossible to fake.
-These elements reinforce the rarity and reverence of his title while maintaining the mystique of the Coldspire.
+These elements reinforce the rarity and reverence of his title while maintaining the mystique of the #coldspire.